jpshugrue/soundbase/README.md

 [Soundbase Live](https://aa-soundbase.herokuapp.com/#/)

 Soundbase is a full-stack web application based on the music sharing website Bandcamp.
 It enables musicians to share their music with fans.
-It is built using Ruby on Rails, a PostgreSQL databse and React with Redux.
+It is built using Ruby on Rails, a PostgreSQL database and React with Redux.

 # Features